TAKE ACTION NOW

 A coalition of environmental groups is proposing a new Conservation Alternative, which will be the only alternative designed to make long-term contributions to Marbled Murrelet conservation and to timber-industry sustainability in our state.

 This is where your voice matters!
 Public comments on the Long-term Conservation Strategy are being accepted until 5:00 pm on Thursday March 9, 2017.

 Here’s how to submit your comment (choose one):

 In person: Come to a public information meeting on Thursday January 12 from 6-8 pm at Whitman Middle School in Seattle’s Ballard/Crown Hill neighborhood: 9201 15th Avenue NW, Seattle, 98117.

 In writing: Mail to SEPA Center, PO Box 47015, Olympia, WA 98504-7015

 In email: Send to firstname.lastname@example.org

 *Make sure to include ‘SEPA File No. 12-042001’ in the subject line of email and written comments.
+Include your email address with written comments to ensure a prompt reply.
 Not sure what to say?
 See some sample comments below, or write your own!